Lake Tarawera: Water Flow

 The main hot water sources are in the southern section of the lake at the Wairua Stream, Hot Water Beach and Te Puha and Tarawera fumaroles.
-There is also a small geothermal area at Humphrey's Bay, to the south of Lake Okataina.
+There is also a small geothermal area at Humphrey's Bay, to the south of Lake Ōkataina.
 Water varies between 37 C and 90 C.

-Lake Tarawera's outflow is at its north east end, into the Tarawera River, which flows northeast into the Bay of Plenty.
+Lake Tarawera's outflow at its north east end, has been heavily influenced by the local geology, with a mean 7 m3/s discharged on the surface into the Tarawera River, which flows north-east into the Bay of Plenty.
+An estimate of subsurface outflow has been made by measuring flow below Tarawera Falls where total river flow has increased to 9.9 m3/s.